Open Search

 What's the Difference between a PhD and PsyD in Clinical Psychology

-Before you dive into a doctoral program and training, you'll need to clarify what type of doctoral degree you'd like to earn.
-In the field of Clinical Psychology, there are two distinctive doctorate-level degrees you can work towards: a PhD and a PsyD.
-What do these degrees mean and how do you choose which degree program is right for you?
+Before you dive into a doctoral program and clinical training, you'll need to clarify what type of doctoral degree in psychological clinical science you'd like to earn.
+In the field of Clinical Psychology, there are two distinctive doctoral-level degrees you can work towards: a PhD and a PsyD.
+What do these degrees mean and how do you choose which degree in psychology program is right for you?
 Find out more below...

 Advance Your Career